RandomComputerUser/FancyLighting/ModCallAPI.md

         - **Remarks:** It is highly recommended to avoid having side effects.
 - **Call Returns:** `bool`
     - Whether any changes were made.
-- **Remarks:**
-    - If the affect tile type already has custom lighting, it will be replaced.
-Only one modifier for a tile type can be active at a time.

-**Remarks:** Custom tile lighting affects only how tiles appear to be lit when using Smooth Lighting; there is no effect on any other part of the game.
+**Remarks:** If the affect tile type already has custom lighting, it will be replaced.
+Only one lighting modifier for a tile type can be active at a time.
+Custom tile lighting affects only how tiles appear to be lit when using Smooth Lighting; there is no effect on any other part of the game.
 Before adding custom tile lighting, it is recommended to test whether a tile appears differently using Smooth Lighting compared to vanilla lighting.
 In most cases, custom tile lighting is not needed since Smooth Lighting preserves glow effects.

 #### `"AddCustomTileLighting", ushort tileType, void tileLightModifier(Tile, int, int, ref Vector3)`
 Same as above, except `tileType` is passed as a ushort.